craftercms/docs/source/security/crafter-cms-security.rst

 * CrafterCMS enforces proper use of parameters for API calls.
 * Log access control failures
 * Authentication sessions along with related tokens and cookies are invalidated upon logout.
-* Crafter Software recommends that the applications developed on CrafterCMS must manage authentication mechanics per OWASP best practices.
+* CrafterCMS recommends that the applications developed on CrafterCMS must manage authentication mechanics per OWASP best practices.
 * CrafterCMS doesn’t use nor require CORS.
 * Crafter Studio denies all unauthenticated access by default.